Estecka/mc-invariable-paintings/README.md

 The loot tables are provided as a built-in datapack which can be disabled.
 Without the datapack, all location-exclusive paintings will instead be available via trading.

 ## Inventory Icons
-Painting items have their `item_model` component set based on their variant.
-The corresponding item models must be placed at `/assets/<namespace>/models/item/painting/<variant>.json`, based on the painting variant's ID.

-Being fully server-side, this logic will assign a unique model to _every single_ painting variant with no regards to available textures.
-Modded painting will appear as missing models unless you provide additional models for them, even if it's simply to give them a fallback texture.

-_The client-sided CIT logic used in older verison of this mod has been relegated to [Variants-CIT](https://modrinth.com/mod/variants-cit)._
+### Pure vanilla
+The associated texture pack uses purely vanilla mechanics to display the correct painting, and requires no action be taken.
+However, this pack will only work for vanilla paintings; modded paintings will use a generic texture.

+### Vanilla clients with modded painting
+There are two ways to support modded paintings on vanilla clients:

+#### Stateless
+The vanilla format for CITs unfortunately needs all variants listed in a single monolithic file.
+In order to add custom painting textures, you will need to directly modify the provided resource pack, so that `/assets/minecraft/items/painting.json` references your custom models.

+#### `item_model` component
+This feature can be enabled with the command: `/invarpaint config server.item_model true`.

+This will set the `item_model` component of a variant to `<namespace>:painting/<path>`, based on the painting's ID.
+You can provide your own models in a separate pack, but painting variants with no custom model will show up as a missing models.

+### Non-vanilla clients with modded paintings.
+If keeping your clients vanilla is not a concern, an easier way to handle paintings is to have them install [Variants-CIT](https://modrinth.com/mod/variants-cit).
+You'll only need to provide custom textures at `/assets/<namespace>/textures/item/painting/<variant>.png`, and can do so in a separate pack.
+The provided pack is still required, as it contains the configuration file required to make this mod work with paintings.
+With this, painting variants that lack a custom texture will use a built-in generic texture.

 ## Miscellaneous changes
 ### Server-side
+- Creative players can pick a painting's variant by holding Ctrl.
 - Adds a new loot function `invarpaint:lock_variant_randomly`.
 - Placement of variant-locked paintings in tight spaces is more forgiving.
 (Vanilla would require targeting one specific block.)
 - Shows a warning when trying to place a painting in a space that is too small.
-- Fixes [MC-257133](https://bugs.mojang.com/browse/MC-257133), whereby failing to place a painting causes an inventory desync, causing the client to believes it has consummed the item.
+- Fixes [MC-257133](https://bugs.mojang.com/browse/MC-257133), whereby failing to place a painting causes an inventory desync, causing the client to believe it has consummed the item.

 ### Client-side
-- Creative players can pick a painting's variant by holding Ctrl.
-- The paintings in the creative inventory now have their `item_model` component set.
 - Slightly reworked the tooltip for painting items.
+The painting title appears in the item name, and the author appears on the same line as the size.